Kianoush-h/E-Commerce-Analysis---EDA/README.md

 * The earliest deliveries have been made in October.
 It means that this month is the least intensive period in those years.
+* Latest deliveries have been made at the end of June and beginning of August.
+It means that this time is the most intensive period in those years.